dannisliang/vongott-unity/vongott/Assets/Plugins/NGUI/ReadMe - 2.2.7c.txt

 1.85:
 - NEW: Added Example 12: Better Scroll View.
 - NEW: Added a script that can be used to efficiently drag the contents of the panel: UIDragPanelContents.
-- NEW: Added a function replacement for SetActive (NGUITools.SetActive), since the former has rare odd issues.
+- NEW: Added a function replacement for SetActiveRecursively (NGUITools.SetActive), since the former has rare odd issues.

 1.84:
 - FIX: Changed the way the font data is stored, resulting in potentially better loading performance on mobile devices.